Topological expansion of unitary integrals and maps: Maps and maps of unitary type

 \begin{definition} A \textbf{map} (or oriented map) is an equivalence class of embedded graphs (or oriented embedded graphs) up to isomorphism. \end{definition} As the genus of a surface is a topological invariant, the genus of a map is the genus of any of its representative.

 \begin{definition} A face will be said to be \textbf{incident} to a vertex or an edge if the vertex or the edge belongs to the boundary of the face. \end{definition}

 It will be convenient to regard each edge of a map as being made of two half-edges.
 As a part of an embedded graph they can be described as follows.
 Each edge $e = \{v, v'\}$ (with possibly $v= v'$) can be parametrized by $\gamma_{e}\colon [0, 1] \to \surf$, with $\gamma_{e}(0) = v$ and $\gamma_{e}(1) = v'$.
 The two half-edges that compose $e$ are $h = \gamma_{e}([0, 1/2])$ and $ h' = \gamma_{e}([1/2, 1])$.
 We will say that $h$ (respectively $h'$) is connected to $v$ (resp. $v'$).
 As we will be concerned only with combinatorial data, the choice of parametrization $\gamma_{e}$ will be unimportant.
 When going from the vertex of the half-edge to the other end of the half-edge (connected to another half-edge), we can distinguish a left side and a right side (see Figure \ref{fig:half-edge-left}).
+Notice that the left and right side are defined relative to the position fo the incident vertex, and does not depend on the eventual orientation.

+Defining a left side of an half edge is crucial for the labelling procedure.
+Indeed, we regard each half-edge as being incident to the face on its left.
+A face will thus be described by the labels of the half-edges incident to it.

 We label the half-edges of a map $\carte$ from $1$ to $2m$, where $m$ is the number of edges of $\carte$.
 By convention, we write each label at the left of its half-edge.
 See Figure \ref{fig:usual_map}.
 In an oriented map with labelled half-edges, the edges can be represented as an ordered pair of two half-edges.
 The first half-edge is connected to the first vertex of the edge and is said to be \textbf{outgoing}.
 The second half-edge is connected to the second vertex of the edge and is said to be \textbf{ingoing}.